 American Germander – Teucrium canadense wildflower

 Whenever I visit the old family farm in Iowa, I always like to walk through the woods to observe what is growing in this driftless part of the Midwest.
 The driftless part of the Midwest is a small section of Iowa, Illinois, Minnesota, and Wisconsin that was spared by the glaciers, giving it a ragged and jagged landscape.
-Limestone caves, cliffs, outcroppings, and centuries of hardwood forest is what covered much of the land – not prairie grass.
-So, you really get to see some unique plants (Shooting star, Columbine) that may be plentiful locally, but aren’t found again for hundreds of miles.
+The limestone formed numerous caves, cliffs, outcroppings, led to some unique plant populations that exist here, but not in adjacent prairie lands.

 On one of these little ‘walks’, I noticed a wildflower blooming all over the place.
 I could not identify it, nor had I seen it before.
 I could tell from the flower that it appeared to be related to lobelia, or some other tubular flowering genus.
 But I just couldn’t quite figure it out.